sandervandevelde/iot-workshop/AzureUWP.md

 The portal will start creating the Function app.
 Once it is created, a notification is shown.

-## Create an Azure Function triggered by Event Hub
+## Create a C# Azure Function triggered by Event Hub

 Follow these steps to create an Azure Function, triggered by the Event Hub, inside the Azure Function App.